classiebit/eventmie-pro-docs/resources/docs/3.0/fullyloaded/reserved-seating.md

     ***

-9. You can only add upto Max Seats which is Total Ticket Quantity.
+8. You can only add up to the maximum number of seats (total ticket quantity).
-10. Repeat the same steps to add Reserved seating for other multiple tickets.
+9. Repeat these steps to add reserved seating for other ticket types.

     ***